Exchange of financial information

 What happens if I do not declare my tax residence?

-Without a complete, plausible, and signed self-certification form, we may not initiate new business for existing customers or new customers.
+Without a complete, plausible, and signed CRS self‑certification, it is not permitted to open any new accounts — neither for existing customers nor for new customers.

 Glossary